About Greenroot - What is it All About

 Great growing results are achieved through the pots’ unique structure.
 Tapered cones direct roots to the air holes covering the pot.
 When the roots hit air they stop growing (air-pruning) and compensate by sending out branches right back to the plant.
 As a result, rather than spiralling around the outside of a traditional plastic pot and becoming rootbound, they build-up of a strong and dense root system able to maximise the absorption of water, nutrients, oxygen and naturally producing faster growth.

-Top reasons to choose Greenroot pots & planters
+About Greenroot - Top reasons to choose Greenroot

 An air-pruning propagation system is an efficient method of propagating cuttings, seedlings or container plants for restoration projects.
 Air pruning happens naturally when roots are exposed to air.
 The roots are effectively “burned” off, causing the plant to constantly produce new and healthy branching roots.
 If roots are not exposed to air, they continue to grow around the container in a constricted pattern.
 The roots may spiral, twist, kink or become strangled.
 When the plant is later installed it will likely fail to establish a normal root structure, and instead will have reduced uptake of water and nutrients.